Independent African news, markets, culture and politics.

 APC: North-Central demands position of National Chairman

-A significant shift in Ekiti State’s political landscape occurred on Monday as former Peoples Democratic Party (PDP) House of Assembly candidate, Hon.
-Niyi Adeogun, and several party stalwarts defected to the ruling All Progressives Congress (APC).
+A significant shift in Ekiti State’s political landscape occurred on Monday when former Peoples Democratic Party (PDP) House of Assembly candidate Hon.
+Niyi Adeogun and several party stalwarts defected to the ruling All Progressives Congress (APC).
 The move further depletes the PDP’s base in the state.

 APC State Chairman Hon.
-Sola Elesin, represented by ward chairman Hon.
+Sola Elesin, represented by Ward Chairman Hon.
 Kolawole Olaoluwa, received the defectors and assured them of fair treatment under Governor Oyebanji’s leadership.
-Elesin encouraged the new members to remain loyal to the party and the governor, emphasizing the importance of working together to secure a victory in the 2026 election.
+Elesin urged the new members to remain loyal to the party and the governor, stressing the importance of working together to secure a victory in the 2026 election.

-The defection is expected to bolster the APC’s position in Ekiti State, potentially influencing the outcome of the upcoming election.
+The defection is expected to bolster the APC’s position in Ekiti State and could influence the outcome of the upcoming election.
 As the state continues to experience significant development, the loyalty of its citizens and politicians will play a crucial role in shaping its future.
-With the 2026 election approaching, the APC’s efforts to maintain its stronghold will be closely watched, both locally and nationally.
+With the 2026 election approaching, the APC’s efforts to maintain its stronghold will be closely watched both locally and nationally.

 Scroll to Top